Martyrs' Day

-Martyrs' Day are days observed by countries to recognise martyrs such as soldiers, revolutionaries or victims of genocide.
-Below is a list of various Martyrs' Days for different countries.
+Martyrs' Day are days observed in or by some countries, including the Albania, Burkina Faso, India, Myanmar, Panama and Tunisia, to recognise martyrs such as soldiers, revolutionaries or victims of genocide.
+Below is a list of various Martyrs' Days for different countries of the World.

+Albania

+Martyrs' Day (Albania) (Dita e Dëshmorëve) is an Albanian Holiday observed annually on May 5 for the remembrance of those who died for Albanian liberation during World War 2.
+The date was chosen for its significance as the anniversary of the assassination of Qemal Stafa by Italian fascists in 1942.
+His death became a symbol of anti-fascism and Albanian liberation.

 Afghanistan

-Martyrs' Day is observed on September 8 or 9 (variable), the anniversary of Ahmad Shah Massoud's 2001 assassination.
+Martyrs' Day is observed on September 9 (variable), the anniversary of Ahmad Shah Massoud's 2001 assassination.
 It has also been recognised officially by San Diego County, California, home to the highest concentration of Afghani immigrants and refugees in the United States.

 Armenia

 Armenian Genocide Remembrance Day, on April 24 in Armenia, commemorates the Armenian genocide, which occurred from 1915 to 1923 in the Ottoman Empire.

 Australia and New Zealand

 Anzac Day (/ˈænzæk/) is a national day of remembrance in Australia and New Zealand that broadly commemorates all Australians and New Zealanders "who served and died in all wars, conflicts, and peacekeeping operations" and "the contribution and suffering of all those who have served".
 Observed on 25 April each year, Anzac Day was originally devised to honour the members of the Australian and New Zealand Army Corps (ANZAC) who served in the Gallipoli Campaign, their first engagement in the First World War (1914–1918).